ONLYOFFICE/Kubernetes-DocSpace/README.md

 ### 7. Install ONLYOFFICE Docs

-NOTE: It is recommended to use an installation made specifically for Kubernetes.
+NOTE: By default, an installation made specifically for Kubernetes is used.
+This is added as a [Helm Subchart](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/).
 See more details about installing ONLYOFFICE Docs in Kubernetes via Helm [here](https://github.com/ONLYOFFICE/Kubernetes-Docs).
-Use the [built-in Document Server](#onlyoffice-docspace-document-server-statefulset-additional-parameters) only for the test environment.

-If Kubernetes-Docs is deployed in the same cluster as ONLYOFFICE DocSpace is planned to be deployed, then in the `connections.documentServerHost` parameter you can specify the service name `documentserver:8888`.
+if you plan to use the already installed Onlyoffice Docs and it is deployed in the same cluster as ONLYOFFICE DocSpace is planned to be deployed, then specify the name of the service in the `connections.documentServerHost` parameter and set `false` in the `docs.enabled` parameter.
 Also, specify the Namespace if the Docs is deployed in a different Namespace than ONLYOFFICE DocSpace is planned, for example, `documentserver.ds:8888`.
 Also, in the `connections.appUrlPortal` parameter, specify the router service name of the ONLYOFFICE DocSpace and the Namespace in which ONLYOFFICE DocSpace will be deployed, for example, `http://router.default:8092`.

 If Kubernetes-Docs is deployed externally, relative to the cluster in which ONLYOFFICE DocSpace is planned to be deployed, then you need to specify the [external Docs address](https://github.com/ONLYOFFICE/Kubernetes-Docs?tab=readme-ov-file#53-expose-onlyoffice-docs) in the `connections.documentServerUrlExternal` parameter in the `http(s)://<documentserver-address>/` format and set `docs.enabled` to `false` and in the `connections.appUrlPortal` parameter, specify the [external address of the ONLYOFFICE DocSpace](https://github.com/ONLYOFFICE/Kubernetes-DocSpace/tree/main?tab=readme-ov-file#1-expose-onlyoffice-docspace), for example, `https://docspace.example.com`.

-Also, when using Kubernetes-Docs, specify the [JWT parameters](values.yaml#L238-L250) the same as in Docs in `jwt.secret`, `jwt.header`, etc.
+Also, when using Kubernetes-Docs, installed not as a subchart, specify the DocSpace JWT parameters the same as in Docs in `jwt.secret`, `jwt.header`, etc.

 ### 8. Make changes to the configuration files (optional)